 In the Patents Act 1977, 'published' means made available to the public1.
 Publication of a document is established by showing that it was exposed in such a way that the public in general, or some section of it, had access to it, for example, in a bookshop2, or a room in a library to which the public had access3.
-Any document which can be inspected as of right, at any place in the United Kingdom by members of the public, whether on payment of a fee or otherwise, is deemed to be published
+Any document which can be inspected as of right, at any place in the United Kingdom by members of the public, whether on payment of a fee or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 0330 161 1234